? (Lost): Production

-Darren Aronofsky was scheduled to direct the episode, but declined after his wife Rachel Weisz got pregnant, being replaced by Deran Sarafian.
+Darren Aronofsky was scheduled to direct the episode, but declined after his partner Rachel Weisz got pregnant, being replaced by Deran Sarafian.
 Writers Damon Lindelof and Carlton Cuse called the episode "a great opportunity for us to finally put Locke and Mr. Eko together, sort of a philosophical battle of faith and will that we've been hinting at all season long."

 Reception

 16.35 million American viewers watched the episode live.